onlabsorg/olojs/docs/api/file-store.md

   be deleted
 - If path is `/path/to/dir/`, the file `<rootPath>/path/to/dir/.olo`
   will be deleted
-- When the file doesn't exist, it will return silently
+- When the file doesn't exist, the method will return silently

 The `.olo` default extension can be changed by passing a `options.extension` string to the store constructor.

-fileStore.delete - async method
+fileStore.deleteAll - async method
 ------------------------------------------------------------------------
 Moves a dirctory to the trash bin, given its absolute path.